-Summer is the perfect time to enjoy a barbecue with family and friends.
-You need to ensure that food is stored and cooked safely.
+Summer is the perfect time to enjoy a barbecue with family and friends, but you need to ensure that food is stored and cooked safely.

 Warm weather and outdoor cooking can produce the right conditions for the bacteria which cause food poisoning.